Cultural Studies and Social Anthropology - BA (Hons)

 Coursework is continuously assessed at Stage 1, and this is combined with the results of exams, in most modules.
 At Stage 2/3, modules are assessed by a combination of essays (50%) and exams (50%).
 All single honours students and some joint honours students also have the opportunity to do a final-year dissertation on a chosen subject, which counts as one module (and does not involve an exam).

-On average, you have four hours of lectures and four hours of seminars each week.
-Most modules involve individual study using library resources and, where relevant, laboratories and computerbased learning packages.
+Most modules are taught by a combination of lectures and seminars and also involve individual study using library resources and, where relevant, laboratories and computer-based learning packages.
 If you are taking modules involving computing or learning a language, you have additional workshop time.

 Assessment ranges from 80:20 exam/coursework to 100% coursework.
 At Stages 2 and 3, most core modules are split 50% end-of-year examination and 50% coursework.
 Both Stage 2 and 3 marks and, where appropriate, the marks for your year abroad count towards your final degree result.